 Purists looking for the best possible sound quality will prefer the equivalently priced manual decks on this list, but you can’t deny the usability and features at this price.

 There’s a good-sounding built-in phono stage, plus Bluetooth connectivity for convenience.
 Enjoy the sound of vinyl from the comfort of your armchair while hardly lifting a finger.

-Canadian-based Fluance are part of a growing trend towards direct-to-consumer products.
+Canadian-based Fluance are part of a growing trend toward direct-to-consumer products.
 This model allows for some seriously competitive pricing and impressive features to match.